 You may or may not experience COVID-19 symptoms (coughing, fever and shortness of breath) during your quarantine.
 If you do begin experiencing symptoms:

-- Wear a mask when you're around people or using common spaces in your home
+- Wear a cloth face mask when you're around people or using common spaces in your home

 - Cover your coughs and sneezes and immediately wash your hands afterward